fortran-lang/webpage/README.md

   adding an entry to the [Package index](https://fortran-lang.org/packages)

 ## Package search utility
+Fortran-lang's' `fpm-search` application finds and reports information about packages listed in `data/package_index.yml`.

+### Installation and testing
-Fortran-lang's' `package-search` application finds and reports information about packages listed in `data/package_index.yml`.
-To build and run the application with the Fortran Package Manager (`fpm`) and a Fortran compiler installed, run a command like the following in a terminal window:
+With the Fortran Package Manager (`fpm`) and a Fortran compiler installed and in your PATH, install `fpm-search` by running `fpm install` in a terminal window.
+Then run `fpm-search` as an `fpm` plugin with a command such as
 ```
-fpm run --compiler flang --profile release -- --find "partial-differential"
+fpm search --find "partial-differential"
 ```
 which shoud return each package listing that contains the string "partial-differential".

-To verify a working build of `package-search`, run the test suite with a command like
+To verify a working build of `fpm-search`, run the test suite with a command like
 ```
 fpm test --compiler flang --profile release
 ```
+The table below lists the platform configurations tested and the flags required for each configuration.

 <div align="center">
 Platforms Tested